 ASK US!
 To book a day out or a MOSAICS LAB or COOKING COURSE • VISIT an ART RESTORATION Lab • Do a Sketch Tour or Photography lesson around Rome |

 - June 29 - Fireworks display in front of Castel Sant’ Angelo to celebrate the Feast Day of Saints Peter & Paul

-- Estate Romana - stalls and eateries extending along the Tiber River and Isola Tiberina all summer long*
+- Estate Romana - All summer long you'll find free concerts, shows, and stalls and eateries extending along the Tiber River and on the Isola Tiberina (Tiber Island)

 theme parks and playgrounds